CurveDocs/curve-docs/docs/crvUSD/leverage/LeverageZap1inch.md

 1. User calls `repay_extended` and passes `callbacker`, `callback_args`, and `callback_bytes` into the function.
 2. The Controller withdraws 100% of the collateral from the AMM and transfers all of it to the `callbacker` contract.
 3. After the transfer, the callback is executed using the internal `execute_callback` in the `Controller.vy` contract.
+This function unwinds the leverage.

     ???quote "`execute_callback`"